BenjiTrapp/http-request-smuggling-lab/lab-1-nginx/README.md

 <img src="../static/lab1.png">

 This first lab is based on NGINX.
 Your mission is to access the hidden location placed at `/_hidden/index.html` and grab the flag.
 The endpoint itself get's served by a `notlocalhost` server running somewhere in the background of the `localhost` server.
+Don't forget the `\r\n` magic.
 Appending `'Content-Length` might help and needs to be adjusted to get the exploit running.

 <br>
 <br>